pulkit0333/Document-Scanner/README.md

-# React Document Scanner and State Selector
+# React Document Scanner and State DL Selector

 1. ## Introduction
     This application harnesses the power of React and modern web technologies to capture images through a webcam and allows users to select states from a dropdown menu.
 Developed with scalability and maintainability in mind, it demonstrates the effective use of React hooks, context for state management, and component-based architecture, all bundled efficiently with Vite for an enhanced development experience.